President Gregory J. Vincent '83

-Chair of the Hobart and William Smith Colleges Board of Trustees Thomas S. Bozzuto '68 has announced that the Board unanimously voted to approve the Presidential Search Committee's recommendation, naming Dr. Gregory Vincent '83 the 27th President of Hobart College and the 16th of William Smith College.
-A national expert on civil rights, social justice and campus culture, Vincent currently serves at The University of Texas at Austin as Vice President for Diversity and Community Engagement, W.K.
+Dr. Gregory J. Vincent ’83 is the 27th President of Hobart College and the 16th of William Smith College.
+His appointment, announced in April 2017, was unanimously approved by the Board of Trustees following the Presidential Search Committee’s recommendation.
+A national expert on civil rights, social justice and campus culture, Vincent previously served at The University of Texas at Austin as Vice President for Diversity and Community Engagement, W.K.
 Kellogg Professor of Community College Leadership and Professor of Law.

-"Dr. Vincent is an exemplary educator, scholar and leader whose experiences in higher education administration and community engagement are an ideal fit for Hobart and William Smith," says Bozzuto.
+"Dr. Vincent is an exemplary educator, scholar and leader whose experiences in higher education administration and community engagement are an ideal fit for Hobart and William Smith," says Chair of the Board of Trustees Thomas S. Bozzuto ‘68.
 "Selected from a large number of very qualified applicants, Greg's character, vision and expertise were obvious.
 He has dedicated his life to ensuring access to education and to providing opportunities for students to succeed.
 We are thrilled to welcome him and confident in his ability to lead the Colleges into a new era of achievement."

 "I am deeply honored to be selected as the president of Hobart and William Smith," says Vincent, who is the first alumnus in the Colleges' history to serve in the role.
 "As a proud alumnus, I know first-hand the transformative power of an HWS education.
 I am especially grateful to President Mark D. Gearan whose values and leadership over the past 18 years drew me back to this vibrant and historic campus on Seneca Lake.
 I am excited to continue the momentum the Colleges are experiencing and to advance our mission to prepare students to lead lives of consequence.
 Hobart and William Smith laid the intellectual foundation for my own life of consequence, and I intend to continue to make that a reality for future generations of HWS students."